LekshmiAnand/InstacartPython/README.md

 # InstacartPython   <img src="http://media-s3-us-east-1.ceros.com/pitchbook/images/2018/06/21/cfd01d5d055e25679526fe677d08b23b/instacart-logo.png" width="300" height="50">
 Instacart is an online grocery store that operates through an app.
 Instacart already has very good sales, but they wanted to uncover more information about their sales patterns.
 The Instacart stakeholders were most interested in the variety of customers in their database along with their purchasing behaviors.
 They wanted to target different customers with applicable marketing campaigns to see whether they have an effect on the sale of their products.

-The project started by cleaning, filtering and sorting the data and then moved toward answering key questions.

 The sales team needs to know what the busiest days of the week and hours of the day are (i.e., the days and times with the most orders) in order to schedule ads at times when there are fewer orders.
 They also want to know whether there are particular times of the day when people spend the most money, as this might inform the type of products they advertise at these times.
 Instacart has a lot of products with different price tags.
 Marketing and sales want to use simpler price range groupings to help direct their efforts.